vonglasow/atoum-documentation/source/en/asserters/variable.inc.rst

 isNotEqualTo
 ============

-``isNotEqualTo`` checks that the variable is not the same value the the given one.
+``isNotEqualTo`` checks that the variable does not have the same value as the given one.

 .. code-block:: php